A printable copy of this information and a sample job offer letter for your employer can be found here.

 Friday 9:00 AM - 3:00 PM

 NOTE: The length of time to receive your SSN ranges from two weeks to more than a month depending upon how long the SSA may take to verify your documents.
-Please be sure to obtain a receipt or letter from the SSA when you submit your application.
-If you want to know your SSN as soon as it is assigned, before you receive the SSN Card through mail, ask when and whom you should call while submitting your application.For more information, check out the U.S. government's site about Social Security Numbers for international students.
+Please be sure to obtain a receipt or letter from the SSA when you submit your application - this will allow you to begin working right away while you wait to receive your SSN in the mail.For more information, check out the U.S. government's site about Social Security Numbers for international students.